-We have audited the Palau Community College's (PCC) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the PCC's major federal programs for the year ended September 30, 2022.
-The PCC's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the compliance of Palau Community College (PCC), a component unit of the Republic of Palau, with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Palau Community College's major federal programs for the year ended September 30, 2024.
+Palau Community College's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the PCC complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2022.
+In our opinion, PCC complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2024.